 It'd be great if we could freshly prepared 100% of our food, but that's not realistic so I recommend aiming for 60%.
 Life is busy and we're not going to bake all our own bread, make our own crackers, pasta etc. We can cook our own dinners, make our own lunches or buy from a restaurant or grocer that freshly prepares food from nutritionally rich ingredients.

-In addition to a diet packed with freshly prepared, nutritionally rich foods, I recommend you aim for a low fat and low protein diet to keep your skin healthy and attractive.
+Aim for a low fat and moderate protein diet to keep your skin healthy and attractive.

 Photos via Creative Commons: